-Linde plc abides by the principles of the International Bill of Human Rights, enacted by the United Nations and Linde’s policies and position statements support human rights and labour standards, are integrated into its business.
-This is reflected in a number of Linde Group and Linde plc group policies and position statements which specifically target these topics.
-This includes the Code of Ethics and, following the merger with Praxair Inc., the combined Code of Business Integrity, which set out how companies and employees within the Linde Group and the Linde plc group are required to maintain their relationships with customers, suppliers, governments, other businesses, the environment and people and the Linde Group position on human rights which commits BOC to protect and promote human rights and builds upon the values and principles of safety, integrity, sustainability and respect.
+Linde plc abides by the principles of the International Bill of Human Rights, enacted by the United Nations and Linde’s policies and position statements support human rights and labour standards and these are integrated into its business This includes the Linde Code of Business Integrity, which sets out how companies and employees within Linde plc are required to maintain their relationships with customers, suppliers, governments, other businesses, the environment and people and Linde plc’s position on human rights which commits BOC to protect and promote human rights and builds upon the values and principles of safety, integrity, sustainability and respect.

 Preventing Modern Slavery in BOC’s supply chain

 Approximately 60% of the goods and services purchased by BOC are bought in the UK.
-During 2018, BOC continued to ensure that suppliers entering into a BOC contract were aware of the Code of Conduct for Suppliers (the “Code”) and agreed to comply with the Code through its incorporation into the supplier contract.
+During 2019, BOC continued to ensure that suppliers entering into a BOC contract were aware of the Code of Conduct for Suppliers (the “Code”) and agreed to comply with the Code through its incorporation into the supplier contract.
 In addition to those requirements of the Code provided above, the Code also requires the supplier to undertake reasonable efforts to encourage its own suppliers and sub-contractors to comply with the principles of the Code.
 Such contracts represent 75% of BOC’s procurement expenditure.
 The remaining 25% are smaller suppliers who are also contractually bound to the Code through BOC’s purchase order terms and conditions.
 During 2019, BOC initiated a supplier audit programme under which it raised a specific Modern Slavery Act questionnaire with approximately one third of its UK supplier base on a rolling three year basis, such suppliers being selected with an annual revenue above a de minimis threshold of £10,000, and then followed up on any negative or potentially problematic answers.

 Preventing Modern Slavery in BOC’s operations

-All BOC employees must comply with, and are protected by, the Linde Group Position Statement on Human Rights, the Code of Ethics and, following the merger with Praxair Inc., the Code of Business Integrity.
+All BOC employees must comply with, and are protected by, the Code of Business Integrity.
 UK Human Resources and Employee Relations policies meet all UK legal requirements including minimum wage legislation and respect for employee trade union membership and collective bargaining rights.
 BOC also undertakes appropriate checks on a monthly basis to ensure that no employee is paid below the minimum wage and conducts due diligence when recruiting BOC employees, carrying out stringent pre-employment checks to ensure proof of identity and the right to work in the UK.

-Training in BOC’s Code of Ethics is compulsory for employees and includes information concerning the Linde Integrity Line, which is available to all employees.
+Training in BOC’s Code of Business Integrity is compulsory for employees and includes information concerning the Linde Integrity Line, which is available to all employees.
 The Linde Integrity Line allows confidential and anonymous reporting by employees and others of all legal and policy violations including forced labour or unfair employment practices.
 Retaliation against any person raising an issue in good faith is not tolerated.
 In April 2019, posters were sent to all UK and Ireland sites and an intranet campaign was launched to promote the Linde Integrity Line.
 The Linde Integrity Line is available to all employees through the Linde Integrity Portal, which is advertised 24/7 on the BOC intranet.